Ali4574/Ali4574/README.md

 Hello there!
 I'm Alish Shaikh, a  Cloud Architect in training with a background in computer engineering, specializing in AWS cloud platforms.
 My primary focus is on developing innovative cloud solutions to drive organizational success.
 Additionally, I possess skills in frontend web development, which enhance my ability to design and deploy comprehensive cloud-based applications 👨🏻‍💻.

 ## 💡 Interests and Expertise
+- ☁️ Cloud Architecture
+- 💻 Linux Administrator
-- 🎮 Gaming and Graphics : Exploring the realms of real-time graphics and interactive entertainment, combining my passion for technology and creativity.
+- 🎮 Gaming and Graphics
-- 🌐 Web Development: Crafting intuitive and visually appealing web experiences, leveraging my skills in HTML, CSS, and JavaScript.
+- 🌐 Fronted Development

 ## 🛠️ My Tech Stack